Peter D. Adams' Research Focus

 Adams, P.D., and Enders, G.H.
 (2008) Wnt signaling and senescence: A tug of war in early neoplasia?
 Cancer Biol Ther 7.
 PMCID: PMC2783518

-We first characterized Cytoplasmic Chromatin Fragments (CCF) in senescent cells and in collaboration defined a role for CCF as drivers of inflammation via the cGAS/STING cytoplasmic DNA sensing anti-viral pathway.
+We first characterized Cytoplasmic Chromatin Fragments (CCF) in senescent cells and in collaboration defined a role for CCF as drivers of inflammation via the cGAS/STING cytoplasmic DNA sensing anti- viral pathway.
 Cellular senescence is a potent tumor suppressor mechanism by virtue of proliferation arrest and the senescence associated secretory phenotype (SASP) which promotes clearance of pre-malignant cells by the immune system.
 However, the mechanism responsible for initiation of SASP has been unknown.
-In 2013, our lab first characterized and named CCF as fragments of chromatin expelled from the nucleus of senescent cells into the cytoplasm.
-Then, in 2015, in collaboration with Shelley Berger’s laboratory, we showed that the formation of CCF depends on the interaction between lamin B1 and autophagy adaptor LC3 in the nucleus, and that lamin B1 is a nuclear substrate of autophagy.
-Most recently, again with Shelley Berger’s lab, we have shown that CCF are sensed by the cytoplasmic DNA sensing anti-viral apparatus, cGAS and STING, and that this leads to activation of NFκB and SASP in senescent cells.
+In 2013, our lab first characterized and named CCF as fragments of chromatin expelled from the nucleus of senescent cells into the cytoplasm (Ivanov et al., 2013).
+Then, in 2015, in collaboration with Shelley Berger’s laboratory, we showed that formation of CCF depends on interaction of lamin B1 and autophagy adaptor LC3 in the nucleus, and that lamin B1 is a nuclear substrate of autophagy (Dou et al., 2015).
+Most recently, again with Shelley Berger’s lab, we have shown that CCF are sensed by the cytoplasmic DNA sensing anti-viral apparatus, cGAS and STING, and this leads to activation of NFkB and SASP in senescent cells (Dou et al., 2017).
 The role of CCF as triggers of SASP, via cGAS and STING, has been confirmed by several other labs.
+Most recently, we showed that formation of CCF is triggered by a retrograde mitochondria-to-nucleus signalling pathway that constututes a target for candidate anti-SASP healthy aging interventions (Vizioli et al., 2020).

 Peter D. Adams' Bio